 No cross-CDN management.
 If you use multiple CDNs (common for enterprise), you need separate MCP servers for each.
 No one has built a unified CDN MCP interface.

 Security trade-offs.
 CDN configuration is security-critical — a misconfigured origin, exposed admin endpoint, or wrong cache rule can cause data leaks.
 Fastly’s CLI-wrapping approach is the gold standard here: API keys never reach the LLM.
-Cloudflare’s OAuth flow is solid.
+Cloudflare’s OAuth flow is solid, and the new consent UI with resource/action matrix gives users fine-grained control over what scopes agents can access.
 ALECS uses EdgeGrid authentication but passes credentials through environment variables that could be accessible to the LLM context.
 Be thoughtful about what CDN operations you expose to AI agents.

 Smaller CDN providers are invisible.
 Bunny CDN, KeyCDN, StackPath, Azure CDN (outside Cloudflare/Fastly/Akamai) — none have MCP servers.
 If you use these providers, you’re writing custom integrations.